linkedin/data-integration-library/docs/parameters/ms.work.unit.pacing.seconds.md

 ms.work.unit.pacing.seconds can spread out work unit execution by adding a waiting time in the front of each work unit's execution.
 The amount of wait time is based on the order of the work units.
-It is calculated as `i * ms.work.unit.pacing.seconds`, where is the sequence number of the work unit.
+It is calculated as `i * ms.work.unit.pacing.seconds`, where `i` is the sequence number of the work unit.

 **Note**: this property can be easily used inappropriately.
 When there are 3600 work units, and